arp5864/StockScreener/README.md

 # Stock News Dashboard

-This project provides a dashboard to fetch and display stock news from Finviz and TradingView using a graphical user interface (GUI) built with Tkinter.
-It includes features for filtering stocks, sentiment analysis, and displaying news articles in a user-friendly manner.
+This project provides a comprehensive dashboard to fetch and display stock news from Finviz and TradingView using a graphical user interface (GUI) built with Tkinter.
+It includes features for filtering stocks, performing sentiment analysis, and displaying news articles in a user-friendly manner.

 ## Features

-- Fetch and filter stock data from Finviz.
+- **Fetch and Filter Stock Data from Finviz**: Input a Finviz URL to fetch and filter stock data.
-- Fetch news articles based on selected stocks and display them.
+- **Fetch News Articles**: Retrieve news articles based on selected stocks and display them in the GUI.
-- Fetch and filter stock data from TradingView using a CSV file.
+- **TradingView CSV Integration**: Import stock data from TradingView using a CSV file and apply filters.
-- Perform sentiment analysis on fetched news articles.
+- **Sentiment Analysis**: Analyze the sentiment of fetched news articles using NLTK's VADER lexicon.
-- Display news articles with clickable links in a GUI.
+- **User-Friendly GUI**: Display news articles with clickable links in a Tkinter-based GUI.

 ## Requirements

 - Python 3.x
 - Required libraries:
   - `tkinter`
   - `pandas`
   - `bs4`